zksecurity/RFCs/source/starknet/stark.md

 ### STARK commit

+The goal of the STARK commit is to process all of the commitments produced by the prover during the protocol (including the FRI commitments), as well as produce the verifier challenges:

 1. Absorb the original table with the channel.
 2. Sample the interaction challenges (e.g. z and alpha for the memory check argument (different alpha called memory_alpha to distinguish it from the alpha used to aggregate the different constraints into the composition polynomial)).
 3. Absorb the interaction table with the channel.